Nationals vs. Giants Player Props Betting Odds

 Thomas Stats

-- Thomas has collected 112 hits with 24 doubles, two triples, 16 home runs and 24 walks.
-He has driven in 52 runs with eight stolen bases.
+- Thomas has put up 113 hits with 25 doubles, two triples, 16 home runs and 24 walks.
+He has driven in 53 runs with eight stolen bases.

 Thomas Recent Games